JoelGMSec/PyShell/README.md

 # Credits and Acknowledgments
-This tool has been created and designed from scratch by Joel Gámez Molina (@JoelGMSec) and Héctor de Armas Padrón (@3v4si0n)
+This tool has been created and designed from scratch by Joel Gámez Molina (@JoelGMSec) and Héctor de Armas Padrón (@3v4si0n).

+Special thanks to [@Davidc96](https://github.com/Davidc96) for dynamic path function.

 # Contact